sherpa/sherpa/docs/evaluation/simulate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One way to include background is to sample it from a `~sherpa.astro.data.DataPHA` object.
+One way to include background is to sample it from a :py:class:`~sherpa.astro.data.DataPHA` object.
 To do so, a background need to be loaded into the dataset before running the simluation and, if not done before, the scale of the background scaling has to be set::